- The Balanced Dog (formerly Canine Catering) in the media

 Kathleen’s practice featured as a documentary on Radio New Zealand’s Spectrum programme on 18 July 2010.
 To listen to the programme, click on the Radio NZ logo.

 Seven Sharp (TVNZ)

-On 23 May 2013, Kathleen was featured on Seven Sharp in an item about heart disease in dogs.
-In this segment, she comments on the range of treatments available and the decisions dog owners face when their dog is ill.
-To watch the episode, click on the Seven Sharp logo.
+On 23 May 2013, Kathleen was featured on Seven Sharp in an item about heart disease in dogs where she commented on the range of treatments available and the decisions dog owners face when their dog is ill.

 Stuff & The Press